 Differences between Modular Houses and Fine Line Homes

 These are different ways of building roofs.
 Stick built is when the roofing trusses are made in our factory and then delivered to the job site where they are put up with cranes.
 When modular, the roofing trusses have hinged points, meaning that you can fold them up for transport.
 After the roof is built, the ridges are uncovered.
-Stick buildings have beams that support the floorboards in their basement.
+Stick buildings have beams that support the floorboards in their house basement.
 Typical spacing can be 10 x 12 x 10 feet.
 Modular buildings need a shaft where each piece is assembled, and a post may be required within 4 feet of each one.

 Can a Modular Home Be Built Faster?